Why the Impact Screen Matters

 - Buying the biggest screen before confirming room width, height, and depth.

-- Ignoring bounceback and how the screen is mounted.
+- Ignoring bounceback and how the screen is mounted or tensioned.

 - Choosing a screen without thinking about projector image ratio.

-- Planning the screen separately from the enclosure, mat, and launch monitor.
+- Planning the screen separately from the enclosure, mat, projector, and launch monitor.

 - Mounting too close to hard surfaces without considering how the ball will react.

-- Assuming a cheap screen will hold up to frequent full-speed shots.
+- Assuming a cheap screen or enclosure setup will hold up to frequent full-speed shots.

 The impact screen should be part of the full simulator plan.
 When it fits the room, projector, enclosure, and safety setup, the whole build becomes easier to use and more enjoyable.